There are a few different virtual machine infrastructures now. Which one induces least tedium depends on your host OS

-How to get a Virtualbox virtual machine running with the minimum of dicking around, on osx.
+How to get a Virtualbox virtual machine running with the minimum of dicking around, on macOS.

-This is from a year ago.
-I hope things have improved since then.
+NB This note is from 2016.
+Perhaps things have improved since then?

 Set up all the following things.

 What?
 Didn’t work for you? ’Course not.
 There are details.

 - Virtualbox extensions need extra installation because why would you want things to just work by default?
 Your favourite thing to do is dick around with yak shaving right?